 - Once it's at room temperature transfer to a food processor and pulse until creamy.

-You can portion it out and freeze for later.
+Tomato sauce can be portioned out and frozen for later.

 Amount Per Serving: Calories: 5Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 2mgCarbohydrates: 1gFiber: 0gSugar: 1gProtein: 0g